bonfantimariano/webhelp/README.md

 Download or clone the project source code from https://github.com/bonfantimariano/webhelp.git

 * Para instalar backend:
-- Install NodeJS and NPM from  https://nodejs.org/en/download/.
+    Install NodeJS and NPM from  https://nodejs.org/en/download/.
-- Install MongoDB Community Server from  https://www.mongodb.com/download-center.
+    Install MongoDB Community Server from  https://www.mongodb.com/download-center.
-- Run MongoDB, instructions are available on the install page for each OS at https://docs.mongodb.com/manual/administration/install-community/
+    Run MongoDB, instructions are available on the install page for each OS at https://docs.mongodb.com/manual/administration/install-community/
-*  Install all required npm packages by running npm install from the command line in the project root folder (where the package.json is located). <pre><code> npm install </code></pre>
+    Install all required npm packages by running npm install from the command line in the project root folder (where the package.json is located). <pre><code> npm install </code></pre>

 * Para ejecutar backend:
-*  Start the api by running npm start from the command line in the project root folder, you should see the message Server listening on port 4000. <pre><code> npm start </code></pre>
+    Start the api by running npm start from the command line in the project root folder, you should see the message Server listening on port 4000. <pre><code> npm start </code></pre>

 * Para instalar frontend:
-* <pre><code> npm install -g @angular/cli </code></pre>
+    Install Agular <pre><code> npm install -g @angular/cli </code></pre>
-* Install all required npm packages by running npm install from the command line in the project root folder (where the package.json is located). <pre><code> npm install </code></pre>
+    Install all required npm packages by running npm install from the command line in the project root folder (where the package.json is located). <pre><code> npm install </code></pre>
 * Para ejecutar frontend:
-* Start the api by running npm start from the command line in the project root folder, you should see the message Server listening on port 4200. <pre><code> npm start </code></pre>
+    Start the api by running npm start from the command line in the project root folder, you should see the message Server listening on port 4200. <pre><code> npm start </code></pre>